NEW ENGLAND DEVELOPMENT

 ARTICLE I - NAME OF ORGANIZATION

-The name of the organization shall be the New England Development Research Association (NEDRA), a chapter of the Association of Professional Researchers for Advancement (APRA), a private nonprofit association.
+The name of the organization shall be the New England Development Research Association (here unto after referred to as NEDRA or the Association), a chapter of Apra, a private nonprofit association.

 ARTICLE II - PURPOSE AND METHOD